yousefkhudair/ABC-Company/README.md

 - Feature flags will only work if LaunchDarkly can be reached from your environment
 - If working behind a corporate firewall, ensure outbound connections to `clientstream.launchdarkly.com` are allowed
 - For testing on localhost, you may need to configure targeting rules in your LaunchDarkly dashboard to ensure your local users receive the correct flag values
+- When setting up targeting rules, use the appropriate context attributes:
+  - For premium status: use `kind: user` and attribute: `isPremium`
+  - For internal users: check for key `internal-user`

 ## Running the Application